SOS497/sosbot/README.md

-# sauced - SOSd Discord bot
+# sosbot - SOS 497's Discord bot

 This bot is designed to work with Google Sheets to track definitions for terms and links + descriptions associated with different datasets or topics.